Foundation announces first Certified Systems Integrators since program’s launch in October

 - Swisscom announced new features of the Swisscom Application Cloud: true security with encryption plan for S3 dynamic storage and auto-scaling of applications based on the Cloud Foundry Platform Application Cloud from Swisscom.
 Swisscom continues to enhance its cloud with upcoming new features are waiting to be announced, which will be developed and made available by the strong commitment of the community.

 - TIBCO announced its market-leading API management platform, TIBCO Cloud(TM) Mashery, is now cloud native.
 The platform can now be deployed anywhere, including certified support for PKS to make Kubernetes deployments easy, and integration with DevOps tooling even easier.
-TIBCO also released new capabilities to create cloud native integration apps via its API-led integration offering TIBCO Cloud(TM) Integration and BusinessWorks(TM) Container Edition for Cloud Foundry Container Runtime and Pivotal Cloud Foundry 2.x.
+TIBCO also released new capabilities to create cloud native integration apps via its API-led integration offering TIBCO Cloud(TM) Integration and BusinessWorks(TM) Container Edition for Cloud Foundry Container Runtime and VMware Cloud Foundry 2.x.

 Zettaset announced XCrypt Service Encryption for CF, a software-only encryption solution for Cloud Foundry.
 It’s integrated with BOSH Director and BOSH agent to encrypt data service instances automatically as they are deployed, and it encrypts the volume the data service is deployed on, so performance remains high.
 XCrypt Service Encryption works with any data service, including Greenplum, Redis, Crunchy Data, MariaDB, and more.
 The integration with BOSH has also been contributed to the community.